BIM

 - Who offers a seamless order process.

-- Who is accessible via various digital platforms.
+- Who is accessible via various digital platforms?

 How does USP help their customers with BIM topics?

-With the topic labour shortage in mind, we help our customers with studies among architects, contractors, HVAC installers, engineers, electrical installers and many more of our construction-related target groups.
+With the topic of labour shortage in mind, we help our customers with studies among architects, contractors, HVAC installers, engineers, electrical installers and many more of our construction-related target groups.
 By regularly speaking to the target groups about the topic of building information modelling and digitalisation, we gained a lot of knowledge on this key trend.

 Some examples of studies that we did regarding BIM: